Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Related Works

 \subsection{Robust network architectures}

-The robustness of a neural network mainly relies on two factors, one is the feature representation capacity of the network, and the other is its resistance to perturbations.
-Naturally, one of promising directions is to promote the representation capacity by using certain large networks.
+The robustness of a neural network mainly relies on two factors: model capacity and anti-perturbation ability.
+Naturally, one of promising directions is to promote anti-perturbation ability by using certain large networks.
 Unfortunately, deeper or wider networks are likely to have larger Lipschitz constants, which leads to lower resistance to perturbations \cite{wu2021wider,huang2021wideresnetR}.
-Therefore, it is of particular value to improve the robustness of the network from the perspective of anti-perturbation.
+As a result, for the widely-used WideResNet~\cite{zagoruyko2016wideresnet}, reducing its depth and width at the last stage in turn increases adversarial robustness~\cite{huang2021wideresnetR}.

-Recently, Dai et al. \cite{dai2021pssilu} studied the learnable parametric activation functions and the developed PSSiLU can significantly increase robustness when extra training samples are available.
-Shao et al. \cite{shao2021robustofvit} showed that vanilla ViTs \cite{dosovitskiy2021vits} can learn more generalizable features and thus has superior robustness against adversarial perturbations.
-It is also found in \cite{huang2021wideresnetR} that reducing capacity at the last stage of WideResNet \cite{zagoruyko2016wideresnet} can enhance the adversarial robustness.
+As such, anti-perturbation ability is of particular value for adversarial robustness.
+Recently, Dai \etal \cite{dai2021pssilu} have studied the learnable parametric activation functions and the developed PSSiLU can significantly increase robustness when extra training samples are available.
+Shao \etal \cite{shao2021robustofvit} have showed that vanilla ViTs \cite{dosovitskiy2021vits} can learn more generalizable features and thus has superior robustness against adversarial perturbations.
+Peng \etal \cite{peng2023rwide} developed an `optimal' architecture by exhaustive searching over different modules, which achieves the state-of-the-art performance.

-Although the above studies have made impressive robustness improvements in exploring network architectures, the research on designing robust network architectures is far from enough.
-Different from the perspective of existing studies, this paper investigates the anti-perturbation ability of neural networks from the feature maps of convolutional layers.
+Although the aforementioned studies have made impressive robustness improvements in exploring network architectures, the research on designing robust network architectures is far from enough.
+These modifications still lack theoretical guarantees of effectiveness and are therefore difficult to apply across different scenarios.
+Different from the perspective of existing studies, this paper investigates the anti-perturbation ability of neural networks through convolutional feature maps.
+The proposed simple modifications can be used to improve most of well-established architectures.
+We anticipate that this work will encourage further efforts to understand and develop robust architectures.